A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary, as of February 25, 2022.

-When you think of the term “Animal Sanctuary”, many images or fond memories of past visits may come to mind.
-You might have an idea of what a sanctuary does and does not advocate for, how they treat visitors, or the level of care provided for their residents.
+If you are an animal advocate, or aspire to be one, when you think of the term “Animal Sanctuary”, many images or fond memories of past visits may come to mind.
+You might have a general conception of what a sanctuary does and does not advocate for, how they treat visitors, or the level of care provided for their residents.
 However, reality does not always align with our expectations!

 As a term, “animal sanctuary” does not carry a strict legal or regulatory definition.
-This is especially true for A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuaries.
+This is especially true for Animal sanctuaries that primarily care for rescued animals that were farmed by humans..
 The United States federal Animal Welfare Act doesn’t recognize or suggest unique “farm sanctuary” standards.
-Thus, farmed animal sanctuaries fall under basic The United States Department of Agriculture, a government department that oversees agriculture and farmed animals. agricultural guidelines in the United States.
+Thus, farmed animal sanctuaries fall under basic USDA agricultural guidelines in the United States.

-Perhaps due to this lack of definition, there are a wide variety of organizations across the world that have chosen to use “Animal Sanctuary” as a description for their mission.
+Perhaps due to this lack of formal and legal definition, there are a wide variety of organizations across the world that have chosen to use “Animal Sanctuary” as a description for their mission.

 So when we at The Open Sanctuary Project talk about sanctuaries, how are we defining an animal sanctuary?
 And what kinds of organizational decisions may fall short of our criteria?
 Here are some guiding philosophies to think about:

 Quantity of Residents and Species Does Not Define Sanctuary